-State of Oklahoma shall list the following information at a prominent place near the beginning of status as a veteran in any of its policies, practices, or procedures.
+Rose State College does not discriminate on the basis of race, color, sex, age, national origin, religion, disability, genetic information, sexual orientation, gender identity or expression, or status as a veteran in any of its policies, practices, or procedures.
 This includes, but is not limited to: admissions, employment, financial aid, and educational programs, activities, or services.
-The person designated to handle inquiries regarding the nondiscrimination policies, including issues of noncompliance, is the Senior Director, Human Resources/Affirmative Action
+The person designated to handle inquiries regarding the nondiscrimination policies, including issues of noncompliance, is the Associate Vice President, Human

-Officer, 6420 SE 15th Street, ADM Room 104, Midwest City, OK 73110, (405) 733-7979.
+Resources/Affirmative Action Officer, 6420 SE 15th Street, ADM Room 104, Midwest City, OK 73110, (405) 733-7979.
 Complaints and grievances will be handled in accordance with the College's Grievance Procedures which are located at IV-7, Grievance Procedures.
 (Rev. 07/17)